ibm-cloud-docs/assistant/access-control.md

 ## Understanding roles
 {: #access-control-iam-roles}

 Access to {{site.data.keyword.conversationshort}}, its service instances and all of the resources that are used by the service is managed by {{site.data.keyword.cloud}}.
-To share a service instance with other users and control access to the instance, you must use the {{site.data.keyword.cloud_notm}} Identify and Access Management user interface.
+To share a service instance with other users and control access to the instance, you must use the {{site.data.keyword.cloud_notm}} Identity and Access Management user interface.

 {{site.data.keyword.cloud_notm}} breaks down access definitions into the following role types: